SarthakJaingit/A-Closer-Look-at-Unknown-Recognition/README.md

-# Demystify-the-Unknowns
+# A-Closer-Look-at-Unknown-Recognition

-[[Paper]](Demystify_the_Unknowns.pdf)
+[[Paper]](A_Closer_Look_at_Unknown_Recognition.pdf)

 Sarthak, Shu

 In this repo, I researched the performance of OpenGAN and MaxLogits on a variety of evaluation tasks.
 The notebooks above showcase the data-loading, training, and evaluation of these algorithms.

 **Abstract:**
-Computer Vision models will often face image data that is out-of-distribution from its train set.
-Coined as Open-Set Recognition, previous research has created algorithms that exploit K-way classification to classify such out-of-distribution images.
-1) MaxLogits utilizes the values obtained from the final nodes of trained CNN classifier while 2) OpenGAN generates its own fake data to train a discriminator that can focus on the features of an image.
-In our paper, we train OpenGAN and MaxLogits when K=180 and when K=6.
-We then study the performance of these four models on 3 different types of out-of-distribution data.
-We find that OpenGAN outperforms MaxLogits in the Gaussian/Uniform Noise and Noise as Unknown Evaluations although the difference in AUPR and AUROC is wider when K=180.
-For Cross-Dataset Evaluation, OpenGAN again outperforms MaxLogits when the out-of-distribution set is SVHN or EuroSAT, but when it is MNIST, MaxLogits performs better.
+Computer Vision models often face imagery data that is from unknown classes that are not seen in the training set.
+To recognize such unknown images, previous research has created algorithms that exploit labeled data w.r.t $K$ categorical classes.
+In particular, the state-of-the-art method MaxLogits uses the maximum value of the logits to measure the open-set likelihood, while OpenGAN learns a discriminator as the open-set likelihood function by learning with generated fake open-set training data.
+In our paper, we compare OpenGAN and MaxLogits in scenarios that we have large and small numbers of classes.
+We then study their performance on three different types of unknown data: Gaussian noise, uniform noise, heavily-perturbed images, unseen images from other datasets.
+Experiments show that OpenGAN outperforms MaxLogits in almost all unknown types.

 Jain Sarthak